awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 ## Update a node group version<a name="mng-update"></a>

 You can update a node group version with `eksctl` or the AWS Management Console\.
 Select the tab with the name of the tool that you want to use to update your node group\.
-The version that you update to can't be later than the control plane's version\.
+The version that you update to can't be greater than the control plane's version\.

 ------
 #### [ eksctl ]<a name="update-node-group-version-eksctl"></a>